midstar/homeassistant_tuya_with_bht-002_support/README.md

 ### Step 4 - Modify the manifest

 The manifest.json file (in tuya directory) needs to include a version key/value pair.
 Add this key/value.
-It does not really mather which version you pick.
+It does not really matter which version you pick.
 For example:

 ```json
 {